sergiofgonzalez/js-application-design/chapter02-build-tasks-and-flows/README.md

 ## 008-spriting
 Illustrates how to use spriting in a web application using a Grunt plugin `grunt-spritesmith`.
 In the example, several icons found under the `img/icons` are joined together in a `icons.png` image that includes all of the icons.
 Additionally, a CSS file is automatically created so that you can easily reference the images via CSS classes in your views.

+## 009-bundling-through-concatenation
+Illustrates how to use concatenation of static assets using `grunt-contrib-concat`.
+In the example, the JavaScript files found in `public/js` are concatenated in a `bundle.js` file.
+The same approach could be applied to CSS files.